Donibristle: The first house

 Around 1540, James Stewart of Doune was made Commendator of Inchcolm Abbey, which is located on an island in the Firth of Forth.
 Donibristle was then a property of the abbey, and James used it as a residence.
 In 1580, his son James was raised to the peerage as Lord Doune.
 Lord Doune's son James Stewart married, in 1581, Elizabeth Stuart, 2nd Countess of Moray, and assumed, jure uxoris (in right of his wife), the title of the Earl of Moray.
 Moray quarrelled with George Gordon, 1st Marquess of Huntly, and on 7 February 1592 Huntly attacked and burned Donibristle.
 Moray attempted to flee but was caught and killed.

 The second house

 The old house was refurbished by James Stuart, 4th Earl of Moray between 1632 and 1653.
 His wife, Margaret Home, had a cabinet room which held a variety of treasures and curiosities, including a miniature bowling game with ivory pins, a painting of a parrot, a loadstone, and telescope bought in London in 1634.
-Many of the furnishing were bought by her mother Mary, Countess of Home.
+Many of the furnishings were bought by her mother Mary, Countess of Home.
 An inventory of their library includes the L'Astrée and a book by the calligrapher Esther Inglis.
 Near the house there was a fountain with a bronze figure of winged Mercury posed on a turtle, possibly the work of Hubert Le Sueur.
 The water jet issued from the mouth of the turtle, as Thomas Kirk described in 1677.